flowchain0796/Contract-Craft/README.md

 - **Future Direct Deployment**: Soon, you'll be able to deploy contracts directly from the platform.
 - **Wallet Integration**: Integrated wallet support for seamless interactions.
 - **Earn by Interacting**: The more you interact with AI, the more CC tokens you can earn and claim.
-- **Token on EduChain Chain Testnet**: CC tokens are available on the EduChain Chain testnet.
+- **Token on FLOW Chain Testnet**: CC tokens are available on the FLOW Chain testnet.

 ## Overview